 With helpful commentary and quotes from experts, .net explains these examples and highlights their subtleties.

-See how other sites have used the tool Twitter Bootstrap (listed above).
+See how other sites have used Twitter Bootstrap (listed above).

 22. “5 Really Useful Responsive Web Design Patterns” by Joshua Johnson